GitHub

 NAT IPs to allowlist (verified 2026-04-30 against live state):

-All four IPs per region are attached round-robin to the Router NAT, so every IP must be in every allowlist — partial allowlisting causes intermittent ~50% failures as workers cycle through unallowlisted IPs.
+All four IPs per region are attached round-robin to that region’s Router NAT, so every IP must be in every allowlist — partial allowlisting causes intermittent failures as workers cycle through unallowlisted IPs.
+Per the 2026-05-12 policy revision below, both regions’ IPs are included in every allowlist (16 total — 4 us-central1 + 4 us-west1 per env), even though only us-central1 carries swarm traffic today.

-Environment Network host project Address resource NAT IP
+Environment Region Network host project Address resource NAT IP Status

 📝 Historical note: HB-8218 originally listed only 2 of 4 IPs per env.
 The remaining 6 were discovered live during this audit (gcp-networks provisions nat_num_addresses_region1 = 4 for both envs per envs/{production,non-production}/boa_vpc_fw.tf:45).
 HB-8218 description updated 2026-04-30 with the corrected set.